nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 --}}
 ![Adobe Browse tab](nx_asset://56631c62-1a5a-4e54-a683-00658ebf0b31 ?w=350,border=true)

 The Other tab, by default, is configured to work with the Collections within your repository.
-Two separate page providers are used to surface the collections and their content: 'adobe-connector-other_primary' and 'adobe-connector-other_secondary'.
-It is called "other" because you could configure it to show any "other" two step pageprovider query you want such as "Favorites".
+Two separate page providers are used to surface the collections and their content: `adobe-connector-other_primary` and `adobe-connector-other_secondary`.
+It is called "other" because you could configure it to show any "other" two step page provider query you want such as "Favorites".

 #### Search Tab